QuarticCat/QuarticCat.github.io/content/posts/rvv-may-not-be-as-good-as-you-think.en.md

 These are just some small annoyances during my experience of RVV.
 I won't use them to criticize RVV.
 The major problem is that these intrinsic types are all *dynamically sized types* (or *sizeless types*, or *unsized types*) due to RVV's variable-length nature.
 And I'm afraid that DSTs are poorly supported in all languages, not just C.

-## The Ecosystem Has Not Prepared for DSTs
+## The ecosystem has not prepared for DSTs

 First of all, the C language standard actually has a DST, i.e., the [variable-length array](https://en.cppreference.com/w/c/language/array#Variable-length_arrays).
 When a VLA is constructed, the current stack frame will be dynamically extended.
 It's like `alloca` with some extra information such as type and lifetime.
 The implementation of RVV intrinsic types in Clang is very similar to VLA.